Suso (footballer): International career

-Suso has represented Spain at U-17, U-18, U-19, U-20 and U-21 level.
-In 2012, Suso started every game during the U-19 European Championships, where he won his first international honour.
+Suso represented Spain at U-17, U-18, U-19, U-20 and U-21 level.
+In 2012, Suso started every game during the U-19 European Championship, where he won his first international honour.
 On 9 October 2012, Suso received his first call up to Spain U21 for their game against Italy.

-He was also captain of the Spain under-20 side that competed in the 2013 FIFA U-20 World Cup.
+Suso was also captain of the Spain under-20 side that competed in the 2013 FIFA U-20 World Cup.

-In August 2017, Suso was called up for the first time to the Spain side for a 2018 FIFA World Cup qualifier against Italy the following month.
+In August 2017, Suso was called up for the first time to the Spain senior side for a 2018 FIFA World Cup qualifier against Italy the following month.
 He was chosen by Julen Lopetegui, his former manager at under-20 and under-21 level.
 He finally made his debut in a friendly against Russia on 14 November 2017.

 Style of play

-A quickish, creative and technically gifted left-footed player, Suso is capable of playing both as a midfielder and as a forward, on either flank or in the centre of the pitch, although he usually plays as an attacking midfielder or as a winger; he has also been used as a central midfielder and in the mezzala role.
-Regarded as a promising young player, he is known for his ability to beat opponents on the ball, as well as his vision and passing accuracy, which enables him to set the tempo of his team's play, play quick exchanges with other midfielders, and provide assists for his teammates; he also possesses a good shot from outside the area and is accurate from set pieces.
+Left-footed, Suso was capable of playing midfielder and forward, on either flank or in the centre of the pitch.
+He usually played as an attacking midfielder or as a winger.
+Suso was also used as a central midfielder and in the mezzala role.
+Suso was known for his ability to beat opponents on the ball, as well as his vision and passing accuracy, which enabled him to set the tempo of his team's play, play quick exchanges with other midfielders, and provide assists for his teammates; he was also known for being accurate from set pieces.
 Former Milan midfielder Dejan Savićević compared Suso with himself saying: "He’s like me, he’s also got a great shot.
 He’s a player who can invent an assist, invent a shot.
 He can invent from one moment to the next, he’s the one who most possesses that quality."

-Suso is a classic example of an inverted winger.
+Suso was an inverted winger.
 During his time at AC Milan, he developed his signature move of cutting into the opponent's penalty box from the right flank to shoot with his stronger left foot.
-Scoring a number of goals this way led to several comparisons of Suso with the Dutch forward Arjen Robben, who is credited with popularizing this exact technique among many younger wingers of the 2010s.
+Scoring a number of goals this way led to several comparisons of Suso with the Dutch forward Arjen Robben, who was credited with popularizing this exact technique among many younger wingers of the 2010s.